-The administrator's hours of availability and child/staff ratios are posted in a noticeable place in the center for review.
+The administrator's hours of availability to meet with parents and child/staff ratios are posted in a noticeable place in the center for review.

-The licensing record, including licensing inspection reports, complaint investigation reports, and evaluation forms from the building and fire departments, is available for review upon written request from the Ohio department of job and family services.
+The licensing record, including licensing inspection reports, complaint investigation reports, and evaluation forms from the building and fire departments, is available for review upon written request from the ODJFS.
+Inspections are also online at http://childcaresearch.ohio.gov/.
+Parents may search for a specific program and sign up to be notified when the program's latest inspection is posted online.

-It is unlawful for the center to discriminate in the enrollment of children upon the basis of race, color, religion, sex or national origin or disability in violation of the Americans with Disabilities Act of 1990, 104 Stat.
+It is unlawful for the center to discriminate in the enrollment of children upon the basis of race, color, religion, sex, national origin or disability in violation of the Americans with Disabilities Act of 1990, 104 Stat.
 32, 42 U.S.C.
 12101 et seq.
+To file a discrimination complaint, write or call Health and Human Services (HHS) or ODJFS.
+HHS and ODJFS are equal opportunity providers and employers